mbernerslee/super_seed/README.md

 Obviously you'll need safeguards to make sure you can't run such things in prod!

-## Tradeoffs & Failure
+## Trade-offs & Failure
 In the trade-off of "insertion speed" vs "DB consistency in case of failure", we prioritises speed.

 If an inserter fails, then the DB will be left in an unknown half-seeded state.
-It would be complicatex to rollback every inserter which ran to completion if one later down the road failed, which at the time of writing super_seed does not do.
+It would be complex to rollback every inserter which ran to completion if one later down the road failed, which at the time of writing super_seed does not do.

 This is considered a good choice in the trade-off since this is for seed data and should never be used on prod.
-In local dev or staging environemnts we should diagnose the bug that caused an inserter to fail and reset the DB and try again.
+In local dev or staging environments we should diagnose the bug that caused an inserter to fail and reset the DB and try again.